-If you want to experience the unblemished beauty of the Australian wilderness, you might want to visit the Blue Mountains, where the fresh air is filled with the aroma of eucalyptus oil, courtesy of the lush canopy of Eucalyptus trees that flank the area.
+If you want to experience the unblemished beauty of the Australian wilderness, you might want to visit the Blue Mountains.
+The fresh air is filled with the aroma of eucalyptus oil, courtesy of the lush canopy of Eucalyptus trees that flank the area.

-Scenic enough to warrant a World Heritage status from UNESCO, the Blue Mountains are located in New South Wales and provide a plethora of natural attractions.
-Boasting an impressive fauna, the Blue Mountains is home to more than 400 forms of animals, including the elusive spotted-tail quoll, the long-nosed potoroo and the koalas, among others.
+Scenic enough to warrant a World Heritage status from UNESCO, the Blue Mountains are located west of Sydney in New South Wales and provide a plethora of natural attractions.

 One with Nature